 PLEASE DO NOT COME TO THE SURGERY, or go to a community pharmacy or hospital.
 Call 111, stay indoors and avoid close contact with other people.

 Keep up-to-date with practice affairs with our Newsletters.
 They are sent out during the summer and winter months.
 Click on the link below:

 This new service lets patients consult with NHS GPs by completing a quick online form.
 This service also directs patients to self-help, pharmacy advice and local self-referral services.
-Just click on the picture below to get started (Note - this service does not guarantee liaison with a specific Doctor):
+Click here to see a demo.
+To get started, click on the picture below to get started (Note - this service does not guarantee liaison with a specific Doctor):